What to Do If You Gain Weight After Liposuction

 • Don’t skip meals.
 Whether you eat three meals a day or six, it’s important to make sure you eat every scheduled meal.
 When you skip a meal, you’re more likely to over-indulge at the next one.
 That means you might eat more than you would have in a single meal than you would have consumed over the course of two meals.

 • Find ways to sneak vegetables into your diet.
 Vegetables are low in calories, high in vitamins and fiber and generally great for your health.
 Yet, many people don’t get enough vegetables in their diet.
-Although it can seem difficult to eat as many vegetables as your doctor recommends, there are ways to sneak them into your meals.
+Although it can seem difficult to eat as many vegetables as Dr. Vitenas recommends, there are ways to sneak them into your meals.
 For example, you can toss a handful of spinach or kale into your scrambled eggs in the morning.
 You can also pile salad greens or lettuce onto your sandwich at lunch or make a point of eating a salad with at least three different types of vegetables in it at lunch.

 • Limit sweets and treats.
 You don’t have to give up ice cream or dessert completely to avoid weight gain after liposuction.
 Instead, focus on making treats just that — a treat.
 Let yourself have dessert once or twice a week, instead of everyday.
 If you try to deprive yourself completely, you might end up binging on chocolate or candy one day.